LeonidSavtchenko/BrainCellNew/README.md

 - Updating File Properties: Navigate to the NEURON directory `c:\nrn\bin\` and locate the `*.exe` files.
 Adjust the properties of each `*.exe` file according to the guidelines presented in the image below.

 ## Step 2: Execute the init.hoc File
 Run the `init.hoc` file from the host computer directory.
 You can find this file in the directory path `...\init.hoc`.
-Alternatively, you can use the 'NEURON simulations' button accessible from the start menu panel (refer to Fig. 2).
+Alternatively, you can use the 'NEURON simulations' button accessible from the start menu panel.

 ## Step 3: Compile NEURON .mod Files
 Activate `build_mechs.bat` to initiate the compilation of NEURON `*.mod` files.
 This step is crucial for proper functioning and integration of the NEURON modules into your system.